Zodi-ark/Final-Fantasy-Tactics-The-Ivalice-Chronicles-Texture-Pack/README.md

 <div align="center">

-__*<p>A steam texture pack that focuses on debloating UI elements and adding vibrant visuals.
+__*<p>A customizable texture pack that focuses on debloating UI elements and adding vibrant visuals.
 <br>Community contributions, edits, and forks are strongly encouraged!</p>*__

 </div>